dariodepa/tiledesk-docs/apis/api/messages.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="departmentid" type="string" required=false %}
-The selected department identifier
+The selected department identifier.
+Valid only for the first message.
 {% endapi-method-parameter %}

 {% api-method-parameter name="sourcePage" type="string" required=false %}
-The source page of the request
+The source page of the request.
+Valid only for the first message
 {% endapi-method-parameter %}

 {% api-method-parameter name="language" type="string" required=false %}
-The language of the request
+The language of the request.
+Valid only for the first message.
 {% endapi-method-parameter %}

 {% api-method-parameter name="userAgent" type="string" required=false %}
-The userAgent string of the request
+The userAgent string of the request.
+Valid only for the first message.
 {% endapi-method-parameter %}

 {% api-method-parameter name="attributes" type="object" required=false %}
-The request custom attributes object
+it's the message custom attributes.
+Example: attributes = {"custom_attribute1": "value1"}.
+{% endapi-method-parameter %}

+{% api-method-parameter name="type" type="string" required=false %}
+it's the message type. "text" value for textual message and "image" for sending image message(you must set metadata field).
+Available values: text (default) and image.
+{% endapi-method-parameter %}

+{% api-method-parameter name="metadata" type="object" required=false %}
+it's the image properties: src is the absolute source path of the image, width is the image width, height is the image height.
+Example: metadata = { "src": "https://www.tiledesk.com/wp-content/uploads/2018/03/tiledesk-logo.png", "width": 200, "height": 200 }
 {% endapi-method-parameter %}

 {% endapi-method-body-parameters %}